Alejogb1/job-board/blog-data/what-is-the-difference-between-inner-join-and-semi-join.md

 So the semi join is much faster since you aren't extracting data you don't need from the other table unlike the inner join that could waste a lot of time retrieving information that you don't need

 And a little joke about databases: Why did the database break up with the SQL query?
 Because they couldn’t commit.
-Okay okay I had to get it out of my system back to serious stuff
+I had to get it out of my system back to serious stuff

 **Performance Notes**